 Family vacations are a great time to create lasting memories for parents and children.
-But it’s no secret that vacations can sometimes be stressful, too, especially with the threat of COVID-19.
+But it’s no secret that vacations can sometimes be stressful, too.
 Whether you’re embarking on a road trip or flying to a far-off destination, planning and preparation are key to ensuring a successful trip.
 The common vacation pitfalls that lead to stress can be prevented by following a few simple tips before and during the trip.

 Preparing and packing